 “Florida needs to think about how we can compete globally,” Mark Wilson, president and CEO of the Florida Chamber of Commerce said in a news release about the Feb.
 15 gathering.
 “This is exactly the wrong time to be going backwards.”

-The event began with a conversation between Florida Secretary of Commerce Chris Hart IV and Cissy Proctor, executive director of the Florida Department of Economic Opportunity, who discussed the need for economic development to aid in Florida’s growth and urged leaders to get engage in these conversations, the release said.
+The event began with a conversation between Florida Secretary of Commerce Chris Hart IV and Cissy Proctor, executive director of the Florida Department of Economic Opportunity, about economic development in Florida,, the release said.

 Other speakers included representatives from five different nations, Florida International University President Mark Rosenberg and state Sen. Bill Galvano (R- Bradenton), the release said.